opencv/opencv/modules/ml/doc/clustering.rst

    * (Python) An example on K-means clustering can be found at opencv_source_code/samples/python2/kmeans.py

+..
+[Arthur2007] Arthur and S. Vassilvitskii. k-means++: the advantages of careful seeding, Proceedings of the eighteenth annual ACM-SIAM symposium on Discrete algorithms, 2007

 partition
 -------------
 Splits an element set into equivalency classes.